EdgarAllenExile/nvim.config/README.md

 ## Other Language Things

 Will need to install a LISP language server or similar if you want to use CONJURE.
 VALE is possible to use, but it annoyed me so I stopped.

+### Common Lisp

+To get started and use common lisp with clojure, we need to also install Roswell.
+Recommend following the install instructions on the conjure GH: `https://github.com/Olical/conjure/wiki/Quick-start:-Common-Lisp-(Swank)`